 AI has been proven to become a great source of help and aid in disability improvement.
 Below are a few of the methods through which AI can be found highly useful.

-Voice-assisted AI technologies such as Alexa, Echo, Siri, and many more are some of the main communication improvements.
+Voice-assisted AI technologies such as Alexa, Echo, Siri, and many more are some of the main communication improvements that assist from everyday chores to voice payments.
 These advancements are mainly targeted to service individuals with visual impairments, boasting their communication with smart devices.
 Moreover, AI is currently improving cognitive systems to help describe images for people with visual impairments.
 Furthermore, communication progressions in AI are not only limited to the visually impaired.
 The development of speech-to-text and text-to-speech technology provides even more interactive opportunities for individuals recovering from brain injuries, such as people who have cerebral palsy.
 For individuals with hearing impairments, AI offers closed captioning programs—such as the ones found on YouTube—to boost understanding.
 The dynamism of AI technologies reaches every industry, pushing its strength to develop convenience by increasing communication, not just for convenience.